Barbecue95/My-Very-First-Repository/README.md

 # My-Very-First-Repository
-I am a backend-developer and this file contains my personal projects related with html, css , javascript and python.
+I am a backend-developer and this repository contains my personal projects related with html, css , javascript and python.